Resources for Obtaining Immediate Help or Information

 Other resources for care and services

 You can also contact one of the following resources:

 - Your integrated health and social services centre (CISSS) or integrated university health and social services centre (CIUSSS)

 To find contact information for your CISSS or CIUSSS, or those of your family-medicine clinic, go to Finding a Resource.

-Some community organizations also provide psychological support to victims of sexual assault.
-These organizations are there to:
+Some community organizations also provide psychosocial support to victims of sexual assault.

 Some organizations provide help, support groups or treatment services for people who have committed, or are afraid they might commit, sexual assault.